Hello! I’m Delia. Author of Semi-Domesticated Mama.

-A born & bred Sweet Tea drinkin’, self-confessed socially awkward, Southern Girl with Sass!
-I might use an occasional naughty word but at least I do it with a smile on my face a drawl in my voice.
-I am a Southern Belle with an attitude.
+I’m a born & bred Sweet Tea drinkin’, self-confessed socially awkward Southern girl with sass.
+I might have a potty mouth and a tendency to make inappropriate jokes but at least I do it with a smile on my face and a drawl in my voice.
 If that offends you…well, bless your heart.

-I am a glass-half-full kind of girl.
+I’m a glass half-full kind of gal.
 If life tosses me lemons I’m going to add a double shot of Tequila and make myself a Lemon Drop.
-I love to laugh and I strive to find the funny even in the midst of chaos, and let’s face it- I have 5 kids.
-There’s gonna be chaos.
-I am on a quest to never sweat the small stuff.
-I believe there is a purpose and a reason behind the things that we go through in life.
+I love to laugh and I strive to find the funny even in the midst of total chaos and anarchy.
+And let’s face it- with 5 kids there is going to be chaos and anarchy.
+I’m on a quest to never sweat the small stuff.
+I believe there is a purpose and a reason behind the things we go through in life.
 Sometimes you just have to be patient and trust that eventually it will all make sense.
-Wine helps a lot with the whole be patient part.

-If you want to know some truths about me, such as why I failed my driving test the first time or what makes me cry, then you should read my If You Really Knew Me post!
+If you want to know more about me, including why I failed my drivers test the first time, what makes me cry, and what I got pierced secretly.
+Intrigued?
+Find out all the answers on my If You Really Knew Me post.